 LiNa Energy: Making big moves in solid-state sodium batteries for static storage

-LiNa Energy explain how, thanks to the Advanced Propulsion Centre’s (APCs) Technology Developer Accelerator Programme (TDAP), their growth is anything but static in the world of static storage.
+LiNa Energy explain how, thanks to the Advanced Propulsion Centre’s (APC’s) Technology Developer Accelerator Programme (TDAP), their growth is anything but static in the world of static storage.

 “If you can’t stand the heat, get out of the kitchen.”

 For LiNa Energy, who run their innovative battery solutions at 250°C, the heat of the kitchen barely makes them break a sweat when it comes to delivering cutting-edge solutions in places where extreme temperatures are a formidable foe to traditional battery chemistries.
-For comparison, most lithium batteries are operated at around 250°C.
+For comparison, most lithium batteries are operated at around 25°C.

 LiNa progressed their business as part of their inclusion on the fifth wave of the Advanced Propulsion Centre’s (APC) Technology Developer Accelerator Programme (TDAP), specialising in the development and commercialisation of low-cost, solid-state sodium batteries that are a safer, more sustainable alternative to lithium-ion (li-ion).
 They have developed their solid-state batteries to initially be used in static storage applications, specifically in the renewable energy storage market.
 Additionally, their batteries are both lithium and cobalt-free, which helps to further de-risk the supply chain.
 Their sodium-metal-chloride battery is built around proven technology based on 1980s sodium chemistry, with modern materials science and advancements in fuel cell ceramics.